What I do

 Especially on mobile.
 (Which is almost everything now.)

-The ad business has been resisting this news, but the popular rebellion against advertising is not going away.
+The ad business and the practice of politics have been resisting this news, but the popular rebellion against advertising is not going away.

-It's a huge problem for brands unwilling to change.
-It’s a huge opportunity for bravely ambitious brands willing to integrate and transform their marketing and communications for the digital 21st century.
+It's a huge problem for anyone unwilling to change.
+It’s a huge opportunity for bravely ambitious folks willing to integrate and transform their marketing and communications for the digital 21st century.

 As I've been saying since 2007, "Welcome to the post-advertising age."